brmson/google-qa/README.md

 	import google_query as q
 	q.query("Who directed fight club?")

-It is also extensible, you can add html attributes to increase the amount of found answers.
+It is also extensible, you can add html attributes to the lists and increase the amount of found answers.